How to Submit a Quit Claim Deed in Kentucky

 Implications of Filing a Quitclaim Deed

-Filing a quitclaim deed can have a substantial impact on property ownership, taxes, mortgages, and insurance policies.
+Filing a quitclaim deed can substantially impact property ownership, taxes, mortgages, and insurance policies.
 This section discusses how these elements interact, specifically in Kentucky real estate.

 Impact on Property Ownership